-Proof expresses the proportion of alcohol in a beverage as twice the percent.
-For example, a 100-proof beverage is 50% alcohol.
-It derives from early days when “proof” of a whiskey used in barter was to mix it with gunpowder to see if it contained enough alcohol to burn.
+Proof expresses the proportion of alcohol in a beverage.
+It’s twice the percent.
+For instance, a 100-proof beverage is 50% alcohol.
+It’s from early days when “proof” of a whiskey used in barter.
+It was mixed with gunpowder.
+That was to see if it contained enough alcohol to burn.
 4

 Unlike beer and wine, all spirits are originally completely clear and colorless.
 Their golden browns and other hues are the result of the aging process.
 6